 Admin Console

-Access mod_pagespeed 1.1 admin pages for statistics, configuration inspection, cache management, and message history.
-Setup for nginx, Apache, and IIS.
+mod_pagespeed 1.1 admin console: statistics, cache inspection, message history, and config.
+Setup for nginx, Apache, IIS — accessible at /pagespeed_admin/.

 Overview